 7. Hard-Shell Tacos

 Hard-shell tacos tend to fall apart, leaving too many meat and cheese casualties.
-But wrapping a tortilla around the taco will help.
+But wrapping larger soft tortilla around the taco will help, according to Kitchen Simmer.
 The food that would normally just fall will be caught by the protective tortilla.
 You can make this more binding with a layer of refried beans in between the tortilla and the taco shell.

 Most people start peeling from the end with the longer stem.
 But if you peel from the bottom, it will be easier and the banana will contain fewer stringy pieces.
 This is also the way that monkeys open their bananas, so you know it’s right.